Understanding Dischargeable and Non-Dischargeable Debts

-When a debt is secured by any type of collateral, such as a car loan that is guaranteed by the vehicle or a mortgage that is guaranteed by the home, it is considered secured debt.
-In some cases, secured debt may be dischargeable in bankruptcy.
-However, in most cases, you must give up the collateral if you wish to have the debt discharged.
+While there are circumstances in which you may be able to discharge secured debt in bankruptcy, in most cases, you must give up the collateral if you wish to have the debt discharged.
 Keeping the property means continuing to make payments.
 Payments may be modified and made more affordable in a Chapter 13 repayment plan.

 Addressing Unsecured Debts

-A wide variety of unsecured debts may be discharged in bankruptcy, such as:
+A wide variety of unsecured debts may be dischargeable in bankruptcy, including: